Ansh2609/Java-Practice/README.md

 # Java-Practice
-Practiting some problems in Java
+A list of Java problems solved during CPS209